Where His Grace Begins (And Where I Get Crazy Brave and Share a Song With You)

 It’s called broken, it’s called messy

-It’s called I need You to find me (It’s called You are all that I need)
+It’s called I need You to find me (It’s called You are all

 It’s called desperate (I’m desperate for You)